-One of the nine doctors we interviewed is Dr. Arvin Jenab, a naturopathic doctor at the Susan Samueli Center for Integrative Medicine (SSCIM) at the University of California-Irvine Health.
-He serves as the Medical Director of Naturopathic Medicine and the Director of the Naturopathic Residency Program.
+One of the NDs we interviewed is Dr. Arvin Jenab, a naturopathic doctor at the Susan Samueli Center for Integrative Medicine (SSCIM) at the University of California-Irvine Health.
+He serves as Medical Director of Naturopathic Medicine and the Director of the Naturopathic Residency Program.
 He works directly with medical residents and patients and is actively involved in research and education.
-Dr. Jenab also works to develop new programs to increase access to integrative medicine by underserved communities across Orange County, California.
+Dr. Jenab develops new programs to increase access to integrative medicine by underserved communities across Orange County, California.

 “Interprofessional healthcare benefits patients and doctors alike – the days of one doctor treating one condition are behind us – we have moved into an era where patients need a village of doctors and doctors need a team of colleagues!
 Interprofessional healthcare results in team-based, patient-centered, compassionate care.
 Patients feel heard and more extensive efforts and resources go into determining the cause of illness and developing the most effective treatment plan.
 With the complexity of chronic diseases and overwhelming number of influences that impact health, it is increasingly important to create opportunities for interprofessional healthcare whereby both patients and doctors can engage in meaningful exchanges aimed at changing the context of health.”

 Naturopathic medicine is grounded in recognizing the power of identifying the root cause and limiting suppression of symptoms to only when necessary for patient safety or comfort.
 This is why initial visits with naturopathic doctors are likely to last between 60-90 minutes.
 Topics such as nutrition, digestive health, family history, stress, sleep, and mental health will be addressed regardless of the issue presented with the understanding that the body functions as a complete system, and that each of these pieces are components and contributors to overall health.